Origins of the Club

 Finally and of additional note, Baz Hooper rode the Tour of Britain three times.
 He finished in all of them, which was no mean feat given the length of the race in those days!

-In 2009 Dean Robson won the prestigious Rudy Project Time Trial Series (now Knights Composite Classic Series).
+In 2009 Dean Robson won the prestigious Rudy Project Time Trial Series (now Sigma Sports Classic Series).
 The following year he came a credible second to prolific Time Trial rider Michael Hutchinson.

-More recently, honorary club member and professional racer Marcin Bialoblocki has smashed the 10, 25 and 50 mile RTTC National Time Trial records.
-Marcin has been a regular at our mid-week club Time Trials, routinely completing the 10 miles in less than 18 minutes!
+More recently, honorary club member and professional racer Marcin Bialoblocki smashed the 10, 15, 25, 50 and 100 mile RTTC National Time Trial records, before retiring and returning to his native Poland.
+Marcin was a regular at our mid-week club Time Trials, routinely completing the 10 miles in less than 18 minutes!
 The Cycling Archives website has further details on some of Marcin’s results.

 We have a wide range of club trophies, with details of winners going back as far as 1947, when T. Withers won both the Memorial Trophy (10 mile TT) and Vic Dight Cup (25 mile TT).
 You can find details of the trophies and past winners under our Club Documents.